 Browse Your Notes

-To browse all the notes in your Evernote account, click Notebooks in the Sidebar, then click All Notes.
-All of your notes will be displayed in the Note List.
+To browse all the notes in your Evernote account, click Notes in the Sidebar.
+The Note List will be displayed.

-The next section will explain ways to organize your notes and make them easier to browse and search.
+There's lots of ways to organize your notes to make them easier to browse and search.

 Organize Your Notes